Mother and daughter bludgeoned to death at home in Roselle, New Jersey, family says

 Kelsey's 10th birthday would've been this weekend.
 The family was planning a trip a to Disneyland.

-Family members said the suspect, who sources said was arrested in Maryland, was at the house when police arrived but somehow got into the victim's car and dropped it off around the corner.
+Family members said the suspect, who sources told CBS2 was arrested out of state, was at the house when police arrived.

-Family members believed the suspect's motive was jealousy of Gary Morrison's life with his wife and children.
+Somehow, he got into the victim's car, dropped it off around the corner and left.

+The Union County Prosecutor's Office said they would not release information on the case.

 for more features.